thomasnield/classroom-scheduling-demo/README.md

 # Schedule Generator Demo
 ### Using Linear Optimization

-I have successfuly done my first exercise at creating a class schedule generator using [linear optimization](https://en.wikipedia.org/wiki/Linear_programming), although I'm looking to still add a few refinements.
+This is an exercise at creating a class schedule generator using [linear optimization](https://en.wikipedia.org/wiki/Linear_programming), although I'm looking to still add a few refinements.

-I used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be a pretty great stack.
+I used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be an effective stack.

 For now, the model just assumes we are scheduling against one room.